artmetla/DejaView/docs/concepts/config.md

     target process name and sampling rate.

-    See the _data sources_ section of the docs for details on how to configure the data sources bundled with Perfetto.
+    See the _data sources_ section of the docs for details on how to configure the data sources bundled with DejaView.

 3. The `{data source} x {buffer}` mappings: which buffer each data source should write into (see [buffers section](#buffers) below).

-The tracing service (`traced`) acts as a configuration dispatcher: it receives a config from the `perfetto` cmdline client (or any other [Consumer](/docs/concepts/service-model.md#consumer)) and forwards parts of the config to the various [Producers](/docs/concepts/service-model.md#producer) connected.
+The tracing service (`traced`) acts as a configuration dispatcher: it receives a config from the `dejaview` cmdline client (or any other [Consumer](/docs/concepts/service-model.md#consumer)) and forwards parts of the config to the various [Producers](/docs/concepts/service-model.md#producer) connected.